FED begins Quantitative Tightening to grind out a tapering decade

 When did the FED start Quantitative Tightening?

-The FED began quantitative tightening (QT) in October 2017 by not reinvesting funds as massive amounts of FED-funded mortgage-backed securities matured.
-That began the balance sheet reduction expanded by the quantitative easing (QE) response to the 2008 financial crisis.
+The FED began quantitative tightening (QT) in October 2017 by stopping the reinvestment of proceeds from maturing mortgage-backed securities it held.
+That started reducing its expanded balance sheet from the quantitative easing (QE) measures used in the 2008 financial crisis.

 Why does FED easing, tapering, or tightening matter?